bashforgo/advent-of-code/2024/21/task.md

 \--- Part Two ---
 -----------------

-Just as the missing Historian is released, The Historians realize that a _second_ member of their search party has also been missing this entire time!
+Just as the missing Historian is released, The Historians realize that a _second_ member of their search party has also been missing <span title="bum bum BUUUUUM">this entire time</span>!

 A quick life-form scan reveals the Historian is also trapped in a locked area of the ship.
 Due to a variety of hazards, robots are once again dispatched, forming another chain of remote control keypads managing robotic-arm-wielding robots.